-Gay Street Gallery is pleased to announce our summer 2017 exhibition featuring work by Ruthie Windsor-Mann, Jan Kirsh, and Kevin H. Adams.
+Gay Street Gallery is pleased to announce our fall 2017 exhibition featuring work by Hullihen Williams Moore, Kevin H. Adams and the River District Potters.

 Reception with Artists 4-7p